onflow/flow/docs/content/unity-sdk/guides/ui-usage.md

 ### Accounts

+**Signing In**

+Like the Transactions tab, you must be signed in to a wallet provider to run most of these tests.
+That's because they are actually transactions, and therefore require signing.
+If you already signed in on the Transactions tab, you will still be signed in as the same user here.
+Otherwise, Click Sign In and select an account, then click Ok.

 **Get Account**

 *MainUIController.GetAccount()*

 Retrieves details about the given account address, including Flow token balance, public keys and any deployed Smart Contracts.
+This is not a transaction, therefore you do not need to be signed in to run this test.

 **Create Account**

 *MainUIController.CreateAccount()*

 To create an account on Flow, it needs to be sponsored by another account.
 Every account on Flow must have a minimum of 0.001 Flow tokens in their balance, so the sponsor must pay this to the new account.
-To test this, enter the address of the paying account and a name for the new account, then click the button.
+To test this, enter a name for the new account, then click Create Account.
+The account you are signed in as will sign the transaction and pay the 0.001 Flow tokens to the new account.
+If it fails, ensure the account has enough Flow tokens to execute this transaction and still retain the minimum 0.001 Flow tokens.

 A new public\\private keypair will be generated and assigned to the new account.